Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 Why Dark History Works for Sleep

 It seems counterintuitive.
-Surely you should listen to something soothing to fall asleep?
+Surely you should listen to something soothing to fall asleep.
 But the pattern most people find works is something that occupies the analytical mind just enough to stop it from generating its own anxieties.
-A calm voice describing the real history of medieval torture implements gives your brain something to process that is genuinely interesting but emotionally distant — it happened long ago, to people you will never meet, in a world that no longer exists.
+A calm voice describing the real history of medieval torture implements gives your brain something to process that is genuinely interesting but emotionally distant.
+It happened long ago, to people you will never meet, in a world that no longer exists.
 That combination of engagement and distance is precisely what a restless mind needs.

 Books on Dark History